arangodb/docs/3.11/graphs-general-graphs-management.md

 - `edgeDefinition` (object):
-  The edge definition to replace the existing edge definition with the same attribute *collection*.
+  The edge definition to replace the existing edge definition with the same attribute `collection`.
 - `options` (object):
   Additional options related to the edge definition itself.
   See [Edge Definition Options](#edge-definition-options).

 Edits one relation definition of a graph.
-The edge definition used as argument will replace the existing edge definition of the graph which has the same collection.
+The edge definition used as argument replaces the existing edge definition of the graph which has the same collection.
-Vertex Collections of the replaced edge definition that are not used in the new definition will transform to an orphan.
-Orphans that are used in this new edge definition will be deleted from the list of orphans.
-Other graphs with the same edge definition will be modified, too.
+Vertex Collections of the replaced edge definition that are not used in the new definition are transformed to an orphan.
+Orphans that are used in this new edge definition are deleted from the list of orphans.
+Other graphs with the same edge definition are modified, too.

 **Examples**